-New radiotherapy approach reduces symptoms of dry mouth in patients with head and neck cancersApril 20th, 2013 in Cancer /
+New radiotherapy approach reduces symptoms of dry mouth in patients with head and neck cancersApril 20, 2013 in Medicine & Health / Cancer

 Researchers have shown for the first time that it is possible to reduce the distressing symptoms of dry mouth in patients treated with radiotherapy for head and neck cancers if the radiation dose to a salivary gland (called the submandibular gland) on the opposite side to the tumour is kept to the minimum.